charlottegiseleweil/natcap_viz_toolbox/src/g_01_Intro.md

 \
 \

 *This document aims to support ES analysts striving to effectively communicate natural capital information.
 It proposes approaches to ES visualizations and summaries in the form of a toolbox tailored to the specific needs of ES analysts, supported by fundamental and applied data visualization guidelines.
-This toolbox was developed as part of a [master's thesis](http://www.charlotteweil.fr/masterthesis), and contains a subset of its chapters.*
+This toolbox is updated regularly, please send any comments, additions and suggestions to [the author](mailto:chweil@stanford.edu).
+This work as initially developed as part of a [master's thesis](http://www.charlotteweil.fr/masterthesis).*

 \newpage